NoeSamaille/cli-tools/README.md

 - `unzip` cli
 - `tar` cli

-**Warning: The material contained in this repository has not been thoroughly tested.
-Proceed with caution.**
+**Warning**: The material contained in this repository has not been thoroughly tested.
+Proceed with caution.

 ## Getting started

 ### Prerequisites

 To run this image, the following tools are required:
+- `podman` cli
+- `podman` backend - e.g. podman runtime, Podman Desktop

+**Note**: It should also work with `docker` cli and runtime although not thouroughly tested:
 - `docker` cli
 - `docker` backend - Docker Desktop, colima, OrbStack, etc